darkwhispering/EP-Hashimage/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Upgrade Notice ==
-Upgrading to this beta version will break your installed EP Hashimage plugins settings.
+Upgrading to version 4+ from any version below **WILL** break your installed EP Hashimage plugins settings.
 After install, be sure to go over your settings again including widget.

-If the widget won't work, remove it from the widgeta area and readd an empty widget.
+If the widget won't work, remove it from the widgeta area and read add it.

-The Instagram API required a client_id that you need to get from http://instagram.com/developer/ [Follow this guide](http://darkwhispering.com/wp-plugins/ep-hashimage/get-a-instagram-client_id-key) if you don't know how to get one.
+The Instagram API required a client_id that you need to get from http://instagram.com/developer/

 == Screenshots ==